-One off establishment costs

-These costs which would be spread over the first two years are for the establishment of and the transition to the trust.
+One off establishment costsThese costs which will be spread over the first two years are for the establishment of and the transition to the trust.

-Additional ongoing costs

-There would be additional ongoing costs for activities, which are in addition to those carried out currently by the councils.
+Additional ongoing costs There will be additional ongoing costs for activities, which are in addition to those carried out currently by the councils.
 They include costs associated with the board of trustees and costs of auditing the trust.

-WOULD THERE BE REDUNDANCIES?
+WILL THERE BE REDUNDANCIES?